 If this is something that is too difficult for you, try walking and listening to a podcast.
 The trick is to put your phone on “Do Not Disturb” so you don’t receive any notifications while you are walking.

 Another trick to make sure that you are truly present and observing your surroundings is to journal about it.
 While journaling deserves its own section, simply writing about the colors, weather, smells, and other descriptors of your walk forces you to be in the moment.

 Learning How to Meditate

 Meditation is the optimal goal when trying to be present.
-But as with yoga it takes some practice.
+But as with yoga it takes some practice, even if you follow along this list of the top yoga certification online here.
 Meditation focuses on the breath and being where you are.
 In times of feeling stressed it’s good to know how to take a step back and ground yourself.

 Here are a few key tips for learning how to meditate.